A (Indic): Gujarati-using Languages

 The Gujarati script is used to write the Gujarati and Kutchi languages.
 In both languages, અ is pronounced as [ə].
-Like all Indic scripts, Gujarati vowels come in two forms: an independent vowel form for syllables that begin with a vowel sound.
+Like all Indic scripts, Gujarati vowels usually come in two forms: an independent vowel form for syllables that begin with a vowel sound and a vowel sign attached to base consonant to override the inherent vowel.
 However, since A is the inherent vowel in unmarked consonants, there is no A vowel sign in Gujarati.